The Acupuncture Treatment Process

 Western Nutrition: Through the selection of vitamins, herbs, supplements and other natural products, the optimal nutritional environment is provided for maximum self-healing and healthful body functioning.

 Herbal Therapies: A safe, effective and drug-free therapy to become well and stay healthy using herbs specially combined to treat the patient’s condition.
 For more information, see “Herbal Therapies.”

 Reiki: A subtle yet powerful energy healing method that corrects imbalances in energy flow through the physical, emotional and spiritual body.
 It releases stress and helps achieve a natural state of wholeness and well-being.
 Reiki helps to release blocked emotional energy, which can often become the underlying cause of disease and discomfort.
 It can be used alone or to complement other healing modalities.

 Exercise Therapy: Andrew uses movement in its various forms to correct structural imbalances, improve athletic performance, and relieve chronic pain.
 Exercise modalities are tailored for each person and drawn from Classical Yoga, Classical Martial Arts, and modern Personal Training disciplines.

 Holistic Nursing: Nursing cares for the whole person.
-Andrew uses Nursing knowledge to help clients understand how to execute their medication protocols.
+Andrew uses Nursing knowledge to help clients manage medication regimen and understand how to execute their medication protocols.
 Additionally, he coordinates care among the healthcare team.